 Why Go Free Range?

-Because free-range hens often eat more pigmented, nutritious foods that range from insects to grasses, you will find richer-coloured yolks in the eggs.
+Because free-range hens often eat more pigmented, nutritious foods that range from insects to grasses, you will find richer-colored yolks in the eggs.
 On the other hand, conventional, grain-fed chickens will produce light yellow yolks.

 As alarming or surprising it might sound, sometimes you can predict the colour of the egg a hen will lay by looking at her earlobes!
 In general,